JopjeKnopje/Flower-Power/README.md

 # Flower-Power
-This repo contians alls the packages and tooling for the Flower Power project.
+This repo contians all the packages and tooling for the Flower Power project.

 The project currently has 2 main parts, and a 3rd for debugging and development.